-Subco ntractor Covered Transac ctions

-(1) by submission of this doc actor of the Sub-recipient, ument, that neither it nor its principals is presently debarred, s declared ineligible, or voluntarily excluded from participation in al department or agency. uspended;

-(2) Where the Sub-recipient's subcontractor is unable to certify to the above statement, the prospective subcontractor shall attach an explanation to this form.
+- (1) The prospective subcontractor of the Sub-Recipient, , certifies, by submission of this document, that neither it nor its principals is presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency. - (2) Where the Sub-Recipient's subcontractor is unable to certify to the above statement, the prospective subcontractor shall attach an explanation to this form.

-SUBC ONTRACTOR:

-nature Sub-recipient's Name

-Name and Title FDEM Contract Number

-Street Address Project Number

-City, S State, Zip